 October, 1972 ad for Phil Traino's Farm Market which was located on Greentree Road between Route 73 and Maple Avenue.
 Opened in 1971, this market was an expansion of a wholesale produce business started by Rosario Traino in 1906, later run by his son Joseph and finally Joseph's son Phil who started the retail stand.

 A November, 1970 ad for Mattia's Carriage Stop on Route 73 north of Baker Blvd.
-This site was most recently Lone Star Steak House.
+This site is now Bone Fish Restaurant and Flemming's Steak House.

 Mattia's was later known as Gallagher's Carriage Stop.
 It was when it was owned by Gallagher that there was a controversy in 1975 over the road sign in front of the business.
 The tavern had painted, described in The Evesham News as "the back view of a horse which had previously defecated and a bird adjoining the defecation".
 The sign remained this way for a couple months while offended local residents brought it up before Township Council which led to a visit by the Mayor to request the sign be removed.
 Soon the Alcohol Beverage Control got involved and threatened to suspend or revoke Gallagher's liquor license.
 Gallagher then changed the sign to show just the outline of the horse looking over his shoulder but the ABC wasn't satisified with this so the image was completely removed.